enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 ## Latency

-You may be able to decrease initial "startup" latency by specifing that I-frames come "more frequently" (or basically always, in the case of [[Encode/H.264|x264]]'s zerolatency setting), though this can increase frame size and decrease quality, see [http://mewiki.project357.com/wiki/X264_Encoding_Suggestions here] for some more background.
+You may be able to decrease initial "startup" latency by specifing that I-frames come "more frequently" (or basically always, in the case of [https://trac.ffmpeg.org/wiki/Encode/H.264](x264)'s zerolatency setting), though this can increase frame size and decrease quality, see [http://mewiki.project357.com/wiki/X264_Encoding_Suggestions](here) for some more background.
 Basically for typical x264 streams, it inserts an I-frame every 250 frames.
 This means that new clients that connect to the stream may have to wait up to 250 frames before they can start receiving the stream (or start with old data).
 So increasing I-frame frequency (makes the stream larger, but might decrease latency).
-For real time captures you can also decrease latency of audio in windows dshow by using the dshow audio_buffer_size [http://ffmpeg.org/ffmpeg.html#Options setting].
+For real time captures you can also decrease latency of audio in windows dshow by using the dshow audio_buffer_size [http://ffmpeg.org/ffmpeg.html#Options](setting).
 You can also decrease latency by tuning any broadcast server you are using to minimize latency, and finally by tuning the client that receives the stream to not "cache" any incoming data, which, if it does, increases latency.

 Sometimes audio codecs also introduce some latency of their own.
 You may be able to get less latency by using speex, for example, or opus, in place of libmp3lame.

-You will also want to try and decrease latency at the server side, for instance [http://www.wowza.com/forums/content.php?81-How-to-achieve-the-lowest-latency-from-capture-to-playback wowza] hints.
+You will also want to try and decrease latency at the server side, for instance [http://www.wowza.com/forums/content.php?81-How-to-achieve-the-lowest-latency-from-capture-to-playback](wowza) hints.

 Also setting -probesize and -analyzeduration to low values may help your stream start up more quickly (it uses these to scan for "streams" in certain muxers, like ts, where some can appears "later", and also to estimate the duration, which, for live streams, the latter you don't need anyway).
 This should be unneeded by dshow input.